berend-66/AML_ESG_forecasts/README.md

 ## Data

-The datasets have been excluded from the repo due to their size and privacy issues.
+The datasets have been excluded from the repo due to their size and privacy reasons.

 ## Example prediction of the model for NVIDIA: